edward-murrell/tdd7/docs/README.md

 This may sometimes be erroneously be referred to as a function stub.

 ## Basefixtures
-Basefixtures contains the boilerplate code required to load and use the TDD7 module easily.
+Basefixtures contain the boilerplate code required to load and use the TDD7 module easily.
 This will include things such as the namespaced *node_load()* functions.